 To make moments extraordinary, along with the digital camera, many other things play an essential role in maintaining those moments.
 The considerations of such items should not be neglected, or else it would be destroyed.

 The side items include a backpack, extra batteries, memory cards, cleaning kit, spare lens (prime, macro, etc.).
-Each one of these items holds a specific place and helps in making the images more impressive and remarkable.
+Each of these items holds a specific place and makes the images more impressive and remarkable.
 The foundation of the best photography skills depends on the availability of these items as well, importantly.